lrudzka/Time4Type-PHP/README.md

 Application for typing results of football matches, created using PHP & mySQL DB

 ## Description
 Application for typing results of football matches.
 It works for the current football event - which now is the Champions League 2018/2019.
+With just few steps it will be avalaible to work for any other football event, supported by the choosen football API.

 ### Options available to an unlogged user: